What is an EV novated lease?

 A novated lease lets you pay for a car and its running costs using pre-tax salary, reducing your taxable income.
 When you choose an electric vehicle, you get an extra layer of benefit: the Australian Government's Electric Car Discount exempts eligible EVs from Fringe Benefits Tax (FBT) entirely.

 In practical terms, this means the entire salary sacrifice — finance repayments plus all running costs — comes from your pre-tax income with no offsetting post-tax contribution required.
 For petrol cars, you would normally need to make post-tax Employee Contribution Method (ECM) payments to bring FBT to zero.
 With an eligible EV, that step disappears.
+Every dollar you sacrifice reduces your taxable income with nothing taken back — this is why the numbers look so compelling for eligible EVs.

 How the FBT exemption works